Duncan Pirie

-Duncan Vernon Pirie OBE FRSGS JP DL (22 March 1858 – 11 January 1931) was a Scottish Liberal politician who served as MP for Aberdeen North for 22 years.
+Duncan Vernon Pirie OBE FRSGS JP DL (22 March 1858 – 11 January 1931) was a Scottish Liberal Party politician who served as MP for Aberdeen North for 22 years.

 Background and education

-Duncan Pirie was born in Aberdeen in 1858, the eldest of the six children of Gordon Pirie (1825-1901), of Château de Varennes, France, and Valentine (1827-1900), daughter of Comte J. Rousseau de Labrosse.
-His younger brother, Arthur Murray Pirie, DSO (1869-1917) served with the 21st (Empress of India's) Lancers and was killed in World War I. He was educated at Trinity College, Glenalmond and at Clifton College.
+Duncan Pirie was born in Aberdeen in 1858, the eldest of the six children of Gordon Pirie, of Château de Varennes, France, and Valentine, daughter of Comte J. Rousseau de Labrosse.
+His younger brother, Arthur Murray Pirie, DSO served with the 21st (Empress of India's) Lancers and was killed in World War I. He was educated at Trinity College, Glenalmond and at Clifton College.
 As a young man he joined the Royal Aberdeenshire Highland Militia, based at the King Street Barracks.

 Military career

 In 1879, Pirie obtained a commission to the 1st Dragoon Guards as a second-lieutenant, but was transferred to the 7th Dragoon Guards shortly afterwards and spent time stationed in Aldershot and Norwich.
-In 1881 he was promoted to Lieutenant and was transferred to the 4th Dragoons a year later.
+In 1881 he was promoted to lieutenant and was transferred to the 4th Dragoons a year later.
 He was stationed in Egypt during the Anglo-Egyptian war of July–September 1882, serving as an extra Aide de Camp to Sir Gerald Graham.
 He was consequently commended in despatches, and awarded the Egypt Medal, presented to him in 1883 at a royal levee at St James Palace, overseen by the Prince of Wales.
 He was exchanged to the 1st Life Guards later that year.

 Pirie was responsible for overseeing the delivery of a fleet of 44 boats for the Nile Expedition in 1884, in which he participated (including the battle of Kirbekan), as well as the Sudan campaign, seeing action in the battles of Teb and Tamai.
 He was again mentioned in despatches in 1885, whiles stationed in Egypt.
-While there, he was promoted to Captain in the 5th (Royal Irish) Lancers and was stationed in Ireland upon his return.
+While there, he was promoted to captain in the 5th (Royal Irish) Lancers and was stationed in Ireland upon his return.
 Another transfer, to the 3rd (Kings Own) Hussars occurred in 1888.
 In April 1890, Pirie was appointed as ADC to the Governor of Ceylon, Arthur Havelock, a position he held until he resigned from the role in 1893, when he returned to the 3rd Hussars in Ireland.
 Pirie officially resigned from the military in 1898, having been seconded after his successful election bid in 1896.
 Despite this, he returned to the military on two occasions, first serving in South Africa in the Remounts Department during the Second Boer War in 1900, and then again following the outbreak of World War I, between 1914 and 1918.
 During this time he was appointed as a Railway Transport Officer and later an assistant Military Landing Officer.
 In 1916 he was appointed temp.
 Major of 1st (Garrison) Battalion, Suffolk Regiment.
-He was later promoted to Lieutenant-Colonel, before retiring once more after the end of the war.
+He was later promoted to lieutenant-colonel, before retiring once more after the end of the war.
 In 1900, Pirie was appointed a deputy lieutenant of Aberdeen, a role he held until 1921.